-1. The United Nations, through its Assembly, Security Council and Committees, must be supported; there is, as yet, no other organization to which man can hopefully look.
+1. The United Nations, through its Assembly and Committees, must be supported; there is as yet no other organization to which man can hopefully look.
 Therefore, he must support the United Nations but, at the same time, let this group of world leaders know what is needed.

 2. The general public in every nation must be educated in right human relations.
-Above all else, the children and the youth of the world must be taught goodwill to all men everywhere, irrespective of race or creed.
+Above all else, the children and the youth of the world must be taught [Page 177] goodwill to all men everywhere, irrespective of race or creed.